zscott/MultiBitExchange/README.md

 MultiBit Exchange aims to be more that just a functioning exchange, but a well crafted codebase that is:
 * Well tested
 * Well structured
-* High-throughput / Low-latency by leveraging event sourcing and the LMAX Disruptor pattern.
+* High-throughput / Low-latency by leveraging event sourcing and the [LMAX Disruptor pattern](http://martinfowler.com/articles/lmax.html).
-* Extensible (not necessarily configurable or pluggable, but definately malleable)
+* Extensible (not necessarily configurable or pluggable, but definitely malleable)

 ## What development methodology is used?